Sri Lanka - Getting to know Kandy

-Strolling the city itself is equally pleasant.
-Kandyian cuisine is quite distinctive, with popular dishes like sour fish curry served, alongside Sri Lankan favourites like short eats, in Kandy's numerous good cafes and small restaurants.
+- Eat!
+Kandyian cuisine is quite distinctive, with popular local dishes like sour fish curry served alongside Sri Lankan favourites like short eats, in Kandy's numerous good cafes and small restaurants.
 Sweetmeats are traditionally eaten during the festivals, and are a delicious highlight in their own right.
-The restaurants, along with the bars scattered through the city centre, offer the ideal opportunity to mix with the locals.
+The eateries are scattered through the city centre, and offer a good opportunity to mix with the locals.

 Many of the hotels and residences that we recommend in Kandy are located on the steep valley sides around the city, usually little more than 5 or 10 minutes tuk-tuk drive from the city centre - always select one with a sturdy motor!
 Or you may prefer to stay in a plantation house on one of the region's famed tea estates.